Are you a finance expert thinking of immigrating and finding a finance job in Canada?

-I self-studied for CPA Canada for about 1 hr per day.
+I self-studied for CPA Canada for about 1 hour per day.

-- Aim to have a Masters Certificate or a B.Sc + Advanced Diploma before entering the Express pool.
+- Aim to have a Masters Certificate or a B.Sc. plus Advanced Diploma before entering the Express pool.
 This will give you higher points.

-- You don’t need to apply for a Government photo card when you arrive, simply apply for a driver license and take the knowledge test for a G1 license.
+- You don’t need to apply for a Government photo card when you arrive.
+Simply apply for a driver license and take the knowledge test for a G1 license.
 You will get a temporary license paper and the original one will be sent to you by mail.

 - Please do not lie on your application.
-If you have been denied a visa previously into any country give the details because investigations are carried out into the information provided.
+If you have been denied a visa previously into any country, give the details because investigations are carried out into the information provided.